Pietro Parolin: Secretary of State

-In May 2016 Parolin visited Estonia to mark the 25th anniversary of the reintroduction of diplomatic relations between Estonia and the Holy See.
+In May 2016, Parolin visited Estonia to mark the 25th anniversary of the reintroduction of diplomatic relations between Estonia and the Holy See.
 He spoke at the University of Tartu on the precise meaning of their international relations.
 Parolin was appointed a member of the Congregation for Divine Worship and the Discipline of the Sacraments in October 2016.
 Following the resignation of Marie Collins from the Pontifical Commission for the Protection of Minors, Parolin said she quit because she wanted to "shake the tree" in the Vatican.
 Collins said some members of the Church's administration, the Roman Curia, have hindered and blocked the commission's efforts, naming the Congregation for the Doctrine of the Faith.
 Parolin called the lack of cooperation from some Vatican offices "shameful".

 Parolin told Italy's La Stampa the flow of migrants and refugees into Europe is testing "the spirit of solidarity and subsidiarity" of the European Union, and acknowledged the large number of people fleeing to the continent poses a security problem.
 "Terrorism certainly finds fertile ground in poverty, lack of jobs, and social marginalization", he said, adding that since World War II, Europe has tried to "free itself" from its cultural heritage and values, and this has created a vacuum in which young people cannot find the answers to their existential questions.
 In 2017, Parolin became the Vatican's first Secretary of State in 19 years to visit Moscow.

 In a 2018 interview, Cardinal Joseph Zen said "Pope Francis does not know the real Communist Party in China, but Parolin should know.
 He was there [in the Secretariat of State] so many years, so he must know.
 He may be happy to encourage the pope to be optimistic about the negotiations ... but that's dangerous.
 Pope Francis needs someone to calm him down from his enthusiasm."
 He added that "It seems the Secretary of State wants to have a solution anyway.
 He is so optimistic.
 That's dangerous.
 I told the pope that he [Parolin] has a poisoned mind.
 He is very sweet, but I have no trust in this person.
 He believes in diplomacy, not in our faith."
 Parolin countered that "no personal point of view can be considered as an exclusive interpreter of what is good for Chinese Catholics" and said: "If someone is asked to make a sacrifice, small or great, it must be clear to everyone that this is not the price of a political exchange, but falls within the evangelical perspective of a greater good, the good of the Church of Christ."

-Parolin has been called papabile, a candidate to succeed Francis as pope.